gildsant/gildsant/README.md

 ## 👨‍💻 About Me

 💡 Ideas → Code → Magic
-🎯 Mission → Build Meaningful Tech
-📚 Learning → Improving → Growing